Helium hello

 Thanks for this little glimpse into your process!
 I love the way your lay out your color palettes; I might have to start doing that myself …

-Jen K replied over 9 years ago.
+Jen K replied almost 10 years ago.

 Reply